Shaken baby syndrome

 Babies have weak neck muscles and often struggle to support their heavy heads.
 If a baby is forcefully shaken, his or her fragile brain moves back and forth inside the skull.
 This causes bruising, swelling and bleeding.

 Shaken baby syndrome usually occurs when a parent or caregiver severely shakes a baby or toddler due to frustration or anger — often because the child won't stop crying.
-No behavior, however, justifies shaking a child.
+Nothing justifies shaking a child.

 Shaken baby syndrome isn't usually caused by bouncing a child on your knee, minor falls or even rough play.